Discover Timber Frame Homes

 With Davis Frame designs, you can create open living spaces throughout your home.
 Our timber frame floor plans allow for views and natural light from all corners of your home, with self-supporting walls easily accommodating larger windows and doors, particularly desirable when views are what you are after!

 Whether you like traditional architecture or a cleaner more modern design, timber frame construction can be incorporated with any architectural style.
 Most people associate timber framing with rustic design, which is not necessarily accurate.
 You can easily achieve a modern timber frame home through design, stained timbers and material selection.

-We also offer hybrid timber frame homes, featuring partial timber framing in the center section of the home while the wings are conventionally framed.
+We also offer hybrid homes, featuring partial timber framing in the center section of the home while the wings are conventionally framed.
 A hybrid timber frame home is a great option for those who just want a hint of timber frame.
 The design possibilities are endless!

 Why Choose a Timber Frame Home?

 At Davis Frame Company, our main objective is to provide beautifully designed and expertly constructed dream homes for our customers.
 Our timber frame method offers a long list of benefits, including:

 Timber frame is one of the most durable forms of construction, creating long-lasting, solid structures.
 With large exposed wooden beams joined together with mortise and tenon joinery and secured with wooden pegs, it creates a long-lasting and solid structure.

 Depending on the size and complexity of the design, timber framing allows for faster on-site construction.
 The installation of a new timber frame could be anywhere from 3 to 5 days.
 Structural Insulated Panel (SIPS) installation adds another week or two.